 Barcelona Day Trips

 Want to get out of the city and discover more of the region?
-With a little rearranging of the places to see in Barcelona in 3 days, you can squeeze in a little sightseeing outside of the city.
-Consider adding one of these Barcelona day tours to your itinerary.
+With a little rearranging of the places to see in Barcelona in 3 days, you can squeeze in a tour outside of the city.

 Montserrat